Public validation benchmarks and consistency evidence

 RELATED GUIDES

-The guides explain how the checks work and which browser signals matter most when you evaluate consistency.
+These guides explain how the checks work and which browser signals matter most when you evaluate consistency.

-Client Hints Fingerprinting: How HTTP Headers Reveal Your Browser Identity
+Client Hints Fingerprinting: HTTP Headers as Identity

 Client Hints headers like sec-ch-ua expose browser brand, version, platform, and device details with every HTTP request.
 Learn how inconsistencies in these headers create trackable signals and how to maintain consistency.

-WebRTC Codec Fingerprinting: When Media Capabilities Reveal Your Platform
+WebRTC Codec Fingerprinting: Media Capabilities Leak

 WebRTC codec enumeration through getCapabilities() and SDP offers exposes hardware-specific media capabilities that differ across operating systems.
 Learn how codec lists become a platform fingerprint and how to control them.

-Scaling Browser Contexts: Run 100+ Fingerprint Identities on a Single Machine
+Scaling Browser Contexts: 100+ Identities Per Machine

 How to run over 100 concurrent browser contexts with independent fingerprints using Per-Context Fingerprint architecture.
 Includes benchmark data, Puppeteer examples, and production optimization tips.